Using Snell Library

 Please keep your personal possessions in view.
 Do not leave them unattended.
+Found items will be held for one week, however food items will be disposed of immediately.
 Library staff are not responsible for unattended items.

 The items listed below are turned over to the Northeastern University’s Public Safety Division.
 Public Safety will contact owners when possible.
 They may be picked up at the Northeastern University Police Department – 716 Columbus Avenue Monday through Friday, 8:00 A.M. – 4:00 P.M.
 These items include:

 - Bank cards or credit cards

 - Prescription medications